 In other words, there’s no one-size-fits-all solution.
 To truly be inclusive, your benefits need to be flexible enough to cover all family configurations and all paths to parenthood, regardless of how or why an employee chooses that path.

 The top five benefits for LGBTQIA+ employees

-To best support the needs of your LGBTQIA+ employees, start with where the need for support is clear.
+To best support the needs of your LGBTQIA+ employees, start with where the need for comprehensive care is clear.

 - IUI or IVF with donor eggs or sperm